aliaksei-siniauski/photography-portfolio/README.md

 Photographer portfolio responsive and interactive landing page

 ## Highlights:
-- semantic HTML
+- Semantic HTML
-- readable and easy to maintain code
+- Readable and easy to maintain code
-- modular JavaScript
+- Responsive CSS
+- Querying and manipulating with the DOM
-- event handling
+- Event listeners
-- event delegation
+- Click events
-- arrow functions
+- Arrow functions
+- Storing data in the Local Storage
+- Template strings
+- Data attributes
-- localStorage mechanism
+- Modular JavaScript

 ## Features:
-- adaptive menu
+- Interactive burger menu
-- adaptive background image
+- Lighting of the active button
-- image caching
+- Image caching
-- changing dynamically images source in portfolio section
+- Interactive changing images in the portfolio section
-- multiply language translation
+- Multiply language translation
-- switching between light and dark theme
+- Be able to switch between light and dark theme
+- Be able to resize the page without breaking the layout
+- Be able to smoothly scroll to other sections of the page with anchors

 ## Techs:
  * HTML5